dwest/Mason/README.md

 Read the above link!
 No, but seriously many people forget that PHP started out as a template language and get wrapped up in trying to write a complex meta-language, when all they really need is to echo some variables into a page.
-Flash Templates are the minimal amount of wrapper code to take an array of values and dump them into a template file.
-Flash Templates save you from having to write the (albeit small) amount of boilerplate required to use PHP as your template engine.
-If you're starting a project from scratch, or considering replacing your template engine why not give Flash Templates a try?
+Mason Templates are the minimal amount of wrapper code to take an array of values and dump them into a template file.
+Mason Templates save you from having to write the (albeit small) amount of boilerplate required to use PHP as your template engine.
+If you're starting a project from scratch, or considering replacing your template engine why not give Mason Templates a try?